DAT300-Group5/dataset_analytics/Dataset.md

 We've talked about which edge device we are working on, as we thought we can only get data exported by Apple Watch, some of the data types definitely have already been processed by watch itself.
 Though the conclusion is it doesn't matter, if we have a chance to get original data from watch's sensors, we are pleased to use it.

+Thankfully, we found:

-Thankfully, we found [Motion and heart rate from a wrist-worn wearable and labeled sleep from polysomnography v1.0.0](https://physionet.org/content/sleep-accel/1.0.0/).
-They designed a simple app to scrape acceleration data from an Apple Watch, also achieved continuous heart rate monitoring.
+- [Motion and heart rate from a wrist-worn wearable and labeled sleep from polysomnography v1.0.0](https://physionet.org/content/sleep-accel/1.0.0/): They designed a simple app to scrape acceleration data from an Apple Watch, also achieved continuous heart rate monitoring.

-And we also found a dataset from [In-situ wearable-based dataset of continuous heart rate variability monitoring accompanied by sleep diaries](https://springernature.figshare.com/articles/dataset/In-situ_wearable-based_dataset_of_continuous_heart_rate_variability_monitoring_accompanied_by_sleep_diaries/28509740).
-They chose the Samsung Galaxy Active 2, also developed a wearable device application named “Heart+” to facilitate data collection.
+- [In-situ wearable-based dataset of continuous heart rate variability monitoring accompanied by sleep diaries](https://springernature.figshare.com/articles/dataset/In-situ_wearable-based_dataset_of_continuous_heart_rate_variability_monitoring_accompanied_by_sleep_diaries/28509740): They chose the Samsung Galaxy Active 2, also developed a wearable device application named “Heart+” to facilitate data collection.

+All of them have original data from sensors, which is suitable for project studying on embedded devices.
+We could do research on many scenarios, like sleep scenario, daily scenario, exercise scenario.

+I choose to use [In-situ wearable-based dataset of continuous heart rate variability monitoring accompanied by sleep diaries](https://springernature.figshare.com/articles/dataset/In-situ_wearable-based_dataset_of_continuous_heart_rate_variability_monitoring_accompanied_by_sleep_diaries/28509740) and sleep scenario for showing the whole process.

 ## Sleep Scenario Analysis

 Actigraphy-like sleep analysis vs  Polysomnography (PSG)

-Learned from [Motion and heart rate from a wrist-worn wearable and labeled sleep from polysomnography v1.0.0](https://physionet.org/content/sleep-accel/1.0.0/), I know that PSG is the gold standard for sleep assessment, recording brain, eye, muscle, heart, respiratory, and oxygen signals overnight.
+> PSG is the gold standard for sleep assessment, recording brain, eye, muscle, heart, respiratory, and oxygen signals overnight.
 It enables precise sleep staging and diagnosis of sleep disorders but is costly and limited to laboratory settings.

 So if we want to do some analysis only on watch, maybe we can try Actigraphy-like sleep analysis.

-Use [In-situ wearable-based dataset of continuous heart rate variability monitoring accompanied by sleep diaries](https://springernature.figshare.com/articles/dataset/In-situ_wearable-based_dataset_of_continuous_heart_rate_variability_monitoring_accompanied_by_sleep_diaries/28509740) as **example**, they have original sensors' data:
+We have original sensors' data:

 - **ppg.csv.gz**: Photoplethysmography (green light reflection), the raw source for heart rate and HRV.
 - **hrm.csv.gz**: Heart rate (likely PPG processed by the smartwatch algorithm).